VikramsDataScience/medibank_case_study/README.md

 I apologise for not being able to get this working in the clean and robust way that we would all like!
 But in the spirit of not wasting too much time, I opted for the aforementioned approach which did yield the correct data.

-## Exploratory Data Analysis (EDA)
+## Part 2: Exploratory Data Analysis (EDA)
 Most of Triage categories across all the hospitals had at least some missing data.
 Given that this data is a Time Series with a fixed daily frequency, we cannot have any missing data.
 So I opted to perform some simple static imputation using the calculated Median values by column.

+With regards to the below, for the code and the plots generated, please refer to the `src.decomposition_models` module and the `/charts_reports` directory the plots themselves.

 ### STL (Seasonality-Trend decomposition using LOESS) model for Royal Perth Hospital (Triage Category 1)
-For the code and the plots generated please refer to the `src.decomposition_models` module and the `/charts_reports` directory the plots themselves.
+STL LOESS/LOWESS stands for 'Seasonal and Trend decomposition using LOcally Estimated Scatterplot Smoothing'/'Locally Weighted Scatterplot Smoothing'.
+This method is a more robust version of the Classical Seasonal Decomposition method since its LOESS capability allows it to uncover non-linear relationships.
+- Conceptual reference: https://otexts.com/fpp2/stl.html (more basic) and https://www.wessa.net/download/stl.pdf (very good research paper with more concise Mathematical definitions of the algo)
+When using STL Decomposition to smooth over some of the variable spikes in patient activity the length of the time series, we can see that there is a relatively flat trend that is relatively stable.
+In saying that, there is stronger seasonality present over November 2013, and again in June 2014.
+With respect to spikes in activity, August 31 2013 & June 29 2014 saw Tri_1 activity spike to 15 for both those days.

 ### MSTL (Multiple Seasonality-Trend decomposition using LOESS) for Outlier Detection at Royal Perth Hospital (Triage Category 1)
 - According to the researcher, Rob Hyndman, MSTL can be used for outlier detection if the Seasonality and Trend components are ignored (https://robjhyndman.com/hyndsight/tsoutliers/).